John Bilankulu

-John Hlengani Bilankulu (born 19 February 1966) is a South African politician from Limpopo.
-He has been a Member of Parliament (MP) in the National Assembly of South Africa since May 2019.
+John Hlengani Bilankulu (born 19 February 1966) is a South African politician from Limpopo who served as a Member of Parliament (MP) in the National Assembly of South Africa from May 2019 until May 2024.
 Bilankulu is a member of the African National Congress.

 Parliamentary career

 Bilankulu was ranked number 5 on the regional Limpopo list of the African National Congress for the 8 May 2019 national and provincial elections.
 After the elections, he was allocated a seat in the National Assembly.
 He was sworn into the 6th Parliament on 22 May.